 What We’re Doing

-Upstream works with the Tobacco Free Coalition of Oregon (TOFCO) and local jurisdictions to develop innovative options to decrease tobacco related death, disability, and the crippling economic burden that tobacco causes.
-We want to know for public record where tobacco products are sold – retail licensure, as its called, is already the law of the land in most states.
-You need a license to cut someone’s hair but you don’t a license sell tobacco.
+Upstream works with the Oregon Health Equity Alliance, the Oregon Partners for Tobacco Prevention, and local jurisdictions to develop innovative options to decrease tobacco related death, disability, and the crippling economic burden that tobacco causes.
+We want a public record of where tobacco products are sold – retail licensure, as its called, is already the law of the land in most states.
+You need a license to cut someone’s hair but you don’t need a license to sell tobacco.
 We know where other regulated products such as guns and alcohol are being sold, but we don’t know where cigarettes are being sold.
 Knowing where tobacco is sold will soon become even more critical as the FDA rolls out its plans to restrict marketing.
-A tobacco tax is a proven smoking prevention tool— every 10 percent increase in cigarette prices reduces youth smoking by about seven percent and total cigarette consumption by about four percent.
+Most smokers started before they reached 18.
+In our conversations with young adults we are learning that increasing the age limit to 21 would help our young people avoid future tobacco related illness.

 What You Can Do